 The heart pumps enough blood to match the body’s need for oxygen.

-3. In congestive heart failure, the heart is not able to what?
+3. In congestive heart failure, the heart is unable to what?

 To move as much blood as it should with each beat.

-4. In respiratory therapy school, congested heart failure is typically associated with what disease?
+4. Congested heart failure is typically associated with what respiratory disorder?

-5. What common two causes of left-sided heart failure?
+5. What are the two most common causes of left-sided heart failure?

 6. What are the forward effects of left-sided congestive heart failure?

-The left ventricle is unable to pump which causes decreased cardiac output, tissue perfusion, and tissue hypoxia.
+The left ventricle is unable to pump blood effectively, which causes decreased cardiac output, tissue perfusion, and tissue hypoxia.

 7. What are the backward effects of left-sided congestive heart failure?

-Blood coming into the left ventricle cannot be pumped forward.
-Blood backs up into the lungs.
+Blood coming into the left ventricle cannot be pumped forward; therefore, blood backs up in the lungs.

-8. What is often the earliest sign of heart failure?
+8. What is typically the earliest sign of heart failure?

-9. What are the three common causes of right-sided congestive heart failure?
+9. What are the three most common causes of right-sided congestive heart failure?

-Left ventricle failure, pulmonary hypertension (cor pulmonale) and right ventricle myocardial infarction.
+Left ventricle failure, pulmonary hypertension, and right ventricle myocardial infarction.

 10. What is the forward effect of right-sided congestive heart failure?